diyaphloot/DineSafer/README.md

 2. Backend (API Server)
 3. Database

-The setup and Run methods are provided in the ReadMe within each directory.
+The setup  instructions are provided in the README files within each directory.